-40Following Fernandez-Villaverde et al. (2011), we make a third-order approximation of the model which is simulated 2096 periods when all shocks hit the economy.
-The first 2000 periods are dropped to delete the effects of the initial conditions on the simulation and the ergodic mean is computed from the 96 remaining periods.
-We then compute the effect of the uncertainty shock, by hitting $\varepsilon{\sigma{\kappa}}$, in deviation from the ergodic mean.
-Following Gilchrist et al. (2014), we set $\rho{\sigma} = 0.9$, the results being unaffected by this parametrization.
+&lt;sup>42 Following Fernández-Villaverde et al. (2011), we make a third-order approximation of the model, which is simulated 2,096 periods when all shocks hit the economy.
+The first 2,000 periods are dropped to delete the effects of the initial conditions on the simulation and the ergodic mean is computed from the 96 remaining periods.
+We then compute the effect of the uncertainty shock, by hitting $\varepsilon{\sigma{\kappa}}$ , in deviation from the ergodic mean.
+Following Gilchrist, Sim, and Zakrajšek (2014), we set $\rho{\sigma} = 0.9$ , the results being unaffected by this parameterization.